 Foulk’s team presented staged interactions between an apologetic late-arriving participant and the study leader, who responded neutrally or rudely.

-Then, volunteers distinguished real words from created “nonsense” words in a timed task.
+Then, volunteers distinguished real words from nonsense words in a timed task.

-People who witnessed rudeness were more likely to be rude to others, confirming the powerful impact of observing physical on future behavior, demonstrated more than 50 years ago by Stanford’s Walter Mischel, Dorothea Ross and Sheila Ross.
+People who witnessed rudeness were more likely to be rude to others, confirming the impact of observing aggression on future behavior, demonstrated by Stanford’s Walter Mischel, Dorothea Ross and Sheila Ross.

 -*How do you stop the spread of workplace incivility?